 Some designers have a creative studio, some have a company work space, but for this Studio Tour I rode my bike to the apartment of Carl Collins, the gathering-space of GothamSmith.
 It was early on a Tuesday morning and before they went their separate ways for the day, Pete, Daniel, and Carl got together around a handmade wooden table to meet with me and get some work done.
-There were few idle hands at the table; as we talked about how they all met and assembled as GothamSmith Carl was busy sketching new designs, Pete stamped their logo on muslin bags, and Daniel cut chain to assemble necklaces from the pendants just delivered to them by Shapeways – a, NYC-based 3D printing service that brings their designs to life.
+There were few idle hands at the table; as we talked about how they all met and became GothamSmith, Carl was busy sketching new designs, Pete stamped their logo on muslin bags, and Daniel cut chain to assemble necklaces with pendants just delivered by Shapeways – a NYC-based 3D printing service that brings their designs to life.

 As they reminisced about their original meeting space – a now-closed watering hole – and flipped through a book of anecdotes and inside jokes that they published for each other a couple years back, I couldn’t figure out which came first, the business or the friendship.
 Although Rob wasn’t able to join, I could tell these four guys are as passionate about their friendship as they are about their brand, an idea born from a lack of manly items at a handmade craft show.

 What are your most essential tools?

 Whiskey, a pen, a napkin, and conversation.
 We are a social bunch who handle most ideas, debates, and challenges while out and about in the city.

 Where do you find inspiration within this space?

 We find inspiration in each other when we are in this space.
 It’s filled with so many elements of culture and history that it sparks constant debates.
 Just being surrounded by all of these design artifacts and books makes it easy to just grab an item and start a conversation.